drew2323/strategy-lab/README.md

 ## Data preparation

-Usually for strategies above 1second OHLCV data are prepared by vectorized aggregator based on trade data for given period fetched from Alpaca (simple not funded registration is needed there - both crypto/stocks).
+Usually for strategies above,  1second OHLCV data are prepared by vectorized aggregator based on trade data for given period.
+Trade data are either loaded from local file or fetched from Alpaca (simple not funded registration required allowing to fetch data both crypto/stocks).
 Aggregator is in `prepare_aggregated_data.ipynb`.
 Alpaca secret and key is loaded from .env it contains just

 ```
 ACCOUNT1_LIVE_API_KEY=_YOUR_ALPACA_API_KEY
 ACCOUNT1_LIVE_SECRET_KEY=YOUR_ALPACA_SECRET_KEY
 ```

-It also uses some code from my `v2realbot` platform which is imported as requirement.
+It tries to load trade data from local files, if they are not present they are fetched from Alpaca by reusing components from my `v2realbot` platform which is imported as requirement.

-I usuall prepare these data in advanced and store it in `.parquet` format, usually I prepare few months of 1s data as highest resolution and then during the research I just load this parquet and then resample it to lower frequencies for signals, but usually backtest on 1s frequency in order to get highest precision of entry/exit.
+I usually prepare few months of 1s data (as highest resolution) and store it as `.parquet` file for each symbol.
+Then during the research I just load these parquets and then resample it to lower frequencies for signals, but usually backtest on 1s frequency in order to get highest precision of entry/exit.

+Hope it helps, feel free to contact me if you get stuck with something.

 # Research for v2realbot